Droplet-based microfluidics: Raman spectroscopy

 Raman spectroscopy in microfluidic devices is applied and detected using either integrated fiberoptics within a microfluidic chip or by placing the device on a Raman microscope.
 Furthermore, some microfluidic systems utilize metallic colloid or nanoparticles within solution to capitalize on surface-enhanced Raman spectroscopy (SERS).
 SERS can improve Raman scattering by up to a factor of 10^{11} by forming charge-transfer complexes on the surfaces.
 It follows that these devices are commonly fabricated out of nanoporous polycarbonate membranes allowing for easy coating of nanoparticle.
 However, if fabricated out of polydimethylsiloxane (PDMS), signal interference with the Raman spectrum can occur.
 PDMS generates a strong Raman signal which can easily overpower and interfere with the desired signal.
 A common solution for this is fabricating the microfluidic device such that a confocal pinhole can be used for the Raman laser.
 Typical confocal Raman microscopy allows for spectroscopic information from small focal volumes less than 1 micron cubed, and thus smaller than the microfluidic channel dimensions.
 Raman signal is inherently weak; therefore, for short detection times at small sample volumes in microfluidic devices, signal amplification is utilized.
 Multi-photon Raman spectroscopy, such as stimulated Raman spectroscopy (SRS) or coherent anti-Stokes Raman spectroscopy (CARS) help enhance signals from substances in microfluidic devices.
+A convenient approach for application of SERS-active metal nanoparticles is their embedding in gel-like particles or surface deposition on polymer micro particles.

 For droplet-based microfluidics, Raman detection provides online analysis of multiple analytes within droplets or continuous phase.
 Raman signal is sensitive to concentration changes, therefore solubility and mixing kinetics of a droplet-based microfluidic system can be detected using Raman.
 Considerations include the refractive index difference at the interface of the droplet and continuous phase, as well as between fluid and channel connections.